 Modesty is appealing; low self-esteem is not.
 There’s no need to announce all your flaws on the first date.
 Joking about how bad you are at dating is also a huge turn off.
 It’s okay to admit you’re nervous but telling someone on a first date that you’re bad at dating is like a director coming out before the movie to announce that it stinks.
 It kills interest or motivation the other person might have had.

 When it comes to having a good first date conversation, it’s ok to stumble and make a few mistakes.
 There’s no getting around it, first dates are hard and can get awkward at times.
-But if you keep talking, remember these tips, and focus on getting to know the other person you might surprise yourself by how easy the conversation will flow.
+But if you keep talking, remember these first date conversation tips, and focus on getting to know the other person you might surprise yourself by how easy the conversation will flow.